-- Section 3.
+Section 2.
 Moratorium.
-In accordance with Government Code section 65858(a), this ordinance extends a moratorium on the development of residential rental units for ten months and 15 days, excepting the following: - a.
+In accordance with City Charter section 2.16 this ordinance extends a moratorium on the development of residential rental units for 90 days, excepting the following:

+- a.
 Projects in which the applicant receives financial assistance from the City; or - b.
 Projects in which the applicant agrees to comply with the City's Below Market Rate Housing Program.
-These applications for residential rental projects will receive expedited processing in furtherance of the City's commitment to affordable housing, and consistent with Measures H and P. - Section 4.
+These applications for residential rental projects will receive expedited processing in furtherance of the City's commitment to affordable housing, and consistent with Measures H and P.

+Section 3.
 Severability Clause.
-The City Council of the City of San Mateo hereby declares that should any section, paragraph, sentence, phrase, term or word of this Ordinance, hereby adopted, be declared for any reason to be invalid, it is the intent of the City Council that it would have adopted all other portions of this ordinance irrespective of any such portioned declared invalid. - Section 5.
-CEQA.
+The City Council of the City of San Mateo hereby declares that should any section, paragraph, sentence, phrase, term or word of this Ordinance, hereby adopted, be declared for any reason to be invalid, it is the intent of the City Council that it would have adopted all other portions of this ordinance irrespective of any such portioned declared invalid.

+Section 54 CEQA.
 In accordance with CEQA Guidelines section 15378(a), adoption of this ordinance is not a "project" subject to CEQA, because the ordinance has no potential to result in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment.
 Even if adoption of this ordinance did constitute a "project," it would be exempt from CEQA in accordance with CEQA Guidelines section 15061(b)(3), because it can be seen with certainty that there is no possibility that the activity in question may have a significant impact on the environment.
-The purpose of this urgency ordinance is to preserve the status quo while the City studies the issue raised by the Palmer decision, develops a means to fund affordable housing, considers a General Plan amendment to preserve the City's ability to provide affordable rental housing, and seeks voter approval of such a General Plan amendment as required by Measure P. Projects already in compliance with the City's existing BMR Program will not be affected and the urgency ordinance does not authorize any additional development activity. - Section 6.
+The purpose of this urgency ordinance is to preserve the status quo while the City studies the issue raised by the Palmer decision, develops a means to fund affordable housing, considers a General Plan amendment to preserve the City's ability to provide affordable rental housing, and seeks voter approval of such a General Plan amendment as required by Measure P. Projects already in compliance with the City's existing BMR Program will not be affected and the urgency ordinance does not authorize any additional development activity.

+Section 5.
 Effective Date.
-This Ordinance shall take effect immediately upon passage by a 4/5ths vote of the City Council. - Section 7.
+This Ordinance shall take effect immediately upon passage by a 4/5ths vote of the City Council.

+Section 6.
 Publication.
-In accordance with City Charter Section 2.16, as soon as practicable after its passage, this Ordinance shall be published in summary in the official city newspaper. - Section 8.
-Issuance of Report.
-In accordance with Government Code section 65858(d), the City Clerk is directed to issue the report attached as Exhibit A to this Ordinance describing the measures taken to date to alleviate the condition leading to the adoption of the urgency ordinance.
-The report will be issued on May 23, 2011, which is ten days prior to the June 2nd expiration of the urgency ordinance.
+In accordance with City Charter Section 2.16, as soon as practicable after its passage, this Ordinance shall be published in summary in the official city newspaper.

-PASSED AND ADOPTED by the City Council of the City of San Mateo, California at a regular City Council meeting held this 16th day of May, 2011 by the following vote:
+PASSED AND ADOPTED by the City Council of the City of San Mateo, California at a regular City Council meeting held this 20th day of June 2011, by the following vote:

-AYES

-: Council Members LIM, LEE, GROTTE, ROSS and MATTHEWS
+AYES : Council Members LIM, GROTTE, LEE, ROSS and MATTHEWS

-NOES

-: NONE
+NOES : NONE

-ABSENT

-: NONE
+ABSENT : NONE